-In the case of resistance to and/or intolerance to second-line treatments, other TKI options for treatment include
+In the case of resistance to and/or intolerance to second-line treatments, another TKI opton for treatment is Ponatinib (Iclusig®).

 Patients with a history of cardiac disease or peripheral vascular disease need to be monitored carefully and frequently during TKI treatment.
 It is rare, but some patients who were treated with TKIs develop serious cardiac side effects including congestive heart failure and QT interval prolongation (changes in heartbeat rhythm).
 Many patients who develop adverse cardiac effects also have other health problems and risk factors including older age and a medical history of cardiac disease.

 Certain drugs, herbal supplements and even foods can affect the way TKIs work in the body.
 Corticosteroids, anti-seizure medication, antacids, and the herbal supplement St. John’s Wort can make some TKIs less effective.
-On the other hand, certain antibiotics and antifungal medication and grapefruit products may increase the levels of TKIs in the blood to high, unsafe levels.
+Certain antibiotics and antifungal medication and grapefruit products may increase the levels of TKIs in the blood to high, unsafe levels.

 TKIs can have serious or even deadly interactions with other prescription medications, over-the-counter medications, supplements and even certain foods.
 Patients should always provide their doctors with a list of any medications, herbal supplements and vitamins that they are taking to be certain that it is safe to take the products with their TKIs.
 And it is important to ask the doctor about any foods that should be avoided.